 Dan Holiday, President and Co-Founder of The Storm Report, Meteorologist

 Dan Holiday was raised on a farm, east of El Dorado, Kansas.
 Throughout his childhood he built his own radio and weather station in his bedroom and began practicing his passion for a career.
 While in high school, Dan got his first job at KOYY Radio as an afternoon announcer.
 Since that time, he has worked at several radio stations including eleven years at KZSN-FM as mid-day on-air host and music director.
 In 2004, Dan moved to Kansas City to join KFKF-FM as the afternoon personality.
 In 2006, he earned certification as a Broadcast Meteorologist through Mississippi State University.
 Dan is a member of the National Weather Association and the American Meteorological Society.
-In 2010, 2011, and 2012, Dan and The Storm Report Radio Network in partnership with affiliates KSAL and KKDT won broadcast awards for “Best Severe Weather Coverage”.
+In 2010, 2011, 2012, 2013, 2014 and 2015, Dan and The Storm Report Radio Network in partnership with affiliates won broadcast awards for “Best Severe Weather Coverage”.
 During college basketball season, Dan will be rooting for the Wichita State Shockers.

 Jennifer Narramore, Meteorologist